GoogleChrome/developer.chrome.com/site/en/blog/app-shell/index.md

 * Prioritize the initial load, but let service worker cache the application shell so repeat visits do not require the shell to be re-fetched from the network.

-* Lazy-load or background load everything else.
+* Lazy load or background load everything else.
 One good option is to use [read-through caching](https://googlechrome.github.io/samples/service-worker/read-through-caching/) for dynamic content.

 * Use service worker tools, such as [sw-precache](https://github.com/GoogleChrome/sw-precache), for example to reliably cache and update the service worker that manages your static content.
 (More about sw-precache later.)